Transitive projective planes and insoluble groups: Proving Lemma A

-We are left with the possibility that $H$ lies in Case 2 or Case 5.
+We are left with the possibility that $H$ lies in Case 2.
 We proceed by induction; the base case, $n=1$, is already done.
 Now assume inductively that the statement is true for $H<GL_m(q)$ where $m<n$.